Backing Local Firms Fund

 • Supporting national policy development on horticulture and rural enterprise dwellings.

-Future Farms has shown that with careful planning, collaboration, and practical testing, Wales can make better use of land for sustainable farming projects and develop a strong horticulture sector.
+Future Farms has shown that with careful planning, collaboration, and practical testing, Wales can make better use of land for sustainable farming projects and develop a strong edible horticulture sector.
 The project has already made a real difference in Powys and is influencing national policy.
 It offers a model that others can follow, demonstrating how planning can be used to strengthen local food systems and support Wales’s social and environmental wellbeing in the long term.

-Backing Local Firms Fund: Unlocking Welsh land for nature-friendly food growing Read More »
+Unlocking Welsh land for nature-friendly food growing Read More »

-Backing Local Firms Fund – Localising the Welsh food system for the public plate
+Localising the Welsh food system for the public plate

 The two programs, Authentic Foods (Hirwaun) and Celtica Foods, are working together to increase the availability of healthy, Welsh-grown food in public sector meals.
 They aim to: